 What about fun, drinking and partying in El Salvador?

 The beach – The beach is the best place to be for drinking and partying.
 Check out Playa El Tunco, El Zonte and Costa Del Sol.
 It’s fun, it’s beautiful, it’s safe, and it’s rather inexpensive.
-You can easily go bar-hopping at bars at the beach.
+You can easily go bar-hopping at bars at Playa El Tunco.
 Plus, there are many foreigners at the beach, which means more openminded people and more diversity in the fun you can have.

 The city – The city is fun, but it’s different than the beach.
 Bar hopping isn’t much of an option, unless you have a designated driver that’s willing to take you from place to place.
 The only exception to this is “Paseo El Carmen” in Santa Tecla.
-That’s a super fun area for bar hopping although I’ve only been there twice because it’s about 40 minutes from where I live.
+That’s a super fun area for bar hopping.
 Other than that area, when you go out into the city, you’ll be confined to one or two bars because it’s too dangerous to be walking in the streets late at night.
+Don’t do it.

 How do people earn money in El Salvador?